sunnyku/ceph-ci/doc/radosgw/vault.rst

 supports the `token authentication method`_ only.

-When authenticating with Vault using the token method, save the token in a plain-text file readable only by the Object Gateway.
-The path to this file will need to be provided in the Gateway configuration file (see below).
+When authenticating with Vault using the token method, save the token in a plain-text file.
+The path to this file must be provided in the Gateway configuration file (see below).
+For security reasons, ensure the file is readable by the Object Gateway only.

 Create a key in Vault
 =====================